Charles Page: Early life and family

-Charles Page was born in 1860 in Arnott, Wisconsin, near Stevens Point, to James William and Mary (Gottrey) Page.
-He dropped out of school in 1870 and began working on a freight wagon after his father became too ill to work.
-The father died when Charles was eleven years old.
+He dropped out of school in 1870 and began working on a freight wagon after his father became too ill to work and his father died in 1871.
 Thereafter, he took care of his mother and four younger siblings.
 For many years, Page worked at a series of jobs in an attempt to support his family.
 In the early 1870s, he helped his mother cook for Wisconsin Central Railway workers.
-Additionally, he worked as a railway dispatcher and clerked in a general store.
+Additionally, he clerked in a general store.
 In 1876-1877, he worked as a lumberjack and logger.
 In 1879, he became a policeman in Ashland, Wisconsin.
-In the following two years, he became chief of police for Tower, Minnesota, and then went to work for the Pinkerton National Detective Agency.